yalin-liu/S381F---Tutorial1---server-side-app-/express-weather/README.md

 ## Running the app locally
 1. Install the app's dependencies
 ```
-cd ~/cloudapp/express-weather
+$ cd ~/cloudapp/express-weather
-npm install
+$ npm install
 ```
-Attention: If the npm version is not matched, using `npm install node@<required version no.>` to change the node version.
+Attention: If the npm version is not matched, using `$ npm install node@<required version no.>` to change the node version.

 2. Run the app
 ```
-npm start
+$ npm start
 ```
 3. Test your app by sending to it a HTTP `GET` request.
 Open http://localhost:8099 in your web browser.